 Participants (in order of ownership percentage): Cuyahoga Falls, Bowling Green, Niles, Napoleon, Jackson, Hudson, Wadsworth, Oberlin, New Bremen, Bryan, Hubbard, Montpelier, Minster, Columbiana, Wellington, Versailles, Monroeville, Oak Harbor, Lodi, Pemberville, Edgerton, Arcanum, Seville, Brewster, Pioneer, Genoa, Jackson Center, Grafton, Elmore, Woodville, Milan, Bradner, Beach City, Prospect, Haskins, Lucas, Arcadia, South Vienna, Waynesfield, Eldorado, Republic and Custar.

 Formed in 2003, this cooperative project operates Ohio’s first utility-scale wind farm, the American Municipal Power Wind Farm, adjacent to the Wood County Landfill near Bowling Green, Ohio.
-Ten AMP member communities receive energy generated from the 7.2-megawatt (MW) capacity installation, which is composed of four 1.8-MW wind turbines.
+Ten AMP member communities receive energy generated from the 5.4-megawatt (MW) capacity installation, which is composed of three (originally four) 1.8-MW wind turbines.
 The turbines rest atop 257-foot towers and have blades that extend 132 feet from the turbine casing.
 Each unit measures nearly 400 feet tall when the blades rotate to their highest point.
-Thanks for sound financial management, the project was paid off four years early.
+Thanks to sound financial management, the project was paid off four years early.
 The participating communities have full ownership with no debt.

 Participants: Bowling Green, Cuyahoga Falls, Edgerton, Elmore, Monroeville, Montpelier, Napoleon, Oberlin, Pioneer, and Wadsworth.